 Dr Agi Brandt-Talbot is an independent Research Fellow in the Department of Chemistry at Imperial College London.

 She has authored over 20 scientific articles with more than 1800 citations and holds 3 patents.
 Dr Brandt-Talbot's research interest is creating bio-derived materials and chemicals from sustainable biomass and the application of novel tailor-made solvents.

-Dr Brandt-Talbot was awarded Imperial's President's Awards of Excellence for Outstanding Early Career Researcher in 2015, the Department of Chemical Engineering's Sir William Wakeham Award in 2016, and a 2017 Imperial College Research Fellowship which she has taken up in the Department of Chemistry.
-She is co-founder and Chief Scientific Officer of start-up company Chrysalix Technologies, who commercialise the ionoSolv process that Dr Brandt-Talbot discovered during her PhD.
+Dr Brandt-Talbot was awarded Imperial's President's Award of Excellence for Outstanding Early Career Researcher in 2015, the Department of Chemical Engineering's Sir William Wakeham Award in 2016, and a 2017 Imperial College Research Fellowship which she has taken up in the Department of Chemistry.
+She is co-founder and Chief Scientific Officer of start-up company Chrysalix Technologies.